 Initially the partnership included Scottish Crofting Federation, Woodland Trust Scotland, Scottish Forestry (formerly Forestry Commission Scotland), Cogiach & Assynt Living Landscapes (CALL), Point & Sandwick Trust and the Woodland Crofts Partnership.
 Since its launch 2015, several other organisations have joined the partnership, including Shetland Amenity Trust and Orkney Woodland Project, both of which help to deliver the project in their respective islands; the Highlands Small Communities Housing Trust and the Argyll Small Woodlands Co-op.

 The Project offers free support to crofters, common grazings committees and smallholders within the crofting counties.
 Advisers carry out site assessments, offer technical advice and assist with access to funding.
 Advice is mainly focussed on new woodland planting but also includes management of existing woodland.
+Forestry Grants for woodlands on Crofts and Common Grazing’s are outlined in this document and the Gaelic version.

 As well as assistance with the delivery of new planting and woodland management, a programme of training events and knowledge transfer has been delivered as part of the Project.
 This included the first Croft Woodlands Conference held in May 2019.